ScottJDaley/ada/README.md

 ## Hosting ADA yourself

 > :warning: You do not need to host ADA yourself to use the bot.
-Use the link at the top of the readme to invite ADA to your sever.
+Use the link at the top of the readme to invite ADA to your server.
 These instructions are only for those interested in customizing ADA and/or hosting it themselves.

 ### Windows Installation